 Murder In Mississippi by John Safran

 I’m a John Safran fan-girl since the old days of Sunday Night Safran (Triple J just ain’t the same without it!).
 When he alluded to the fact that he was researching and writing a true crime book – one for which he listened to endless hours of white supremacist ranting, no less – I squealed with delight.
-Murder In Mississippi (called God’ll Cut You Down in the U.S., because apparently even though Mississippi sounds very exotic and mysterious here, it’s basically the equivalent of calling a book “Murder In NSW” over there – can any American Keeper Upperers confirm?) totally lived up to all of my already-inflated expectations.
+Murder In Mississippi (called God’ll Cut You Down in the U.S., because apparently even though Mississippi sounds very exotic and mysterious here, it’s basically the equivalent of calling a book “Murder In NSW” over there) totally lived up to all of my already-inflated expectations.
 It’s somehow become even more relevant in the current age of inflamed race relations – Safran is truly a man ahead of his time.
 Read my full review of Murder In Mississippi here.

 This House Of Grief by Helen Garner